 Help people develop cutting-edge vocational and trade skills.

 Since 1843, Stanley Black & Decker has been committed to the communities where we work and live.
 We proudly carry that legacy forward today, in many locations around the world.
 We empower our employees to be makers in their own communities, helping to build homes and rebuild after natural disasters.
 We donate tools and sustain tool-lending programs to respond to emergencies.
 And we provide volunteer opportunities for our employees to give back to the organizations that matter most to them.
-View our Philanthropic Impact Report
+View our most recent Philanthropy Report

 WorldSkills is showcasing the value of skills and raising the recognition of skilled professionals worldwide.